leontrolski/xlineparse/README.md

     - DecimalField.max_decimal_places: int | None = None
     - DecimalField.min_value: decimal.Decimal | None = None
     - DecimalField.max_value: decimal.Decimal | None = None
-- Implement different quote characters.
+- Refactor some of the `is_none()`s with a bit o' ChatGPT.
 - Allow delimiters to be escaped.
-- Refactor some of the `is_none()`s with a bit o' ChatGPT.
+- Test errors.
+- `IntEnum`
+- Can we make enums quicker?

 # Install/Develop